- Migrants' use of the private rented sector

 Ways of applying as homeless to councils and who is eligible for assistance are dealt with on other pages.
 Local housing authorities may use private rented accommodation when performing their duty to accommodate applicants who are homeless in two ways:

-- First, to discharge a s193(2) Housing Act main housing duty to ensure suitable accommodation is available to an applicant until such time that an offer of a permanent home or longer-term private rented sector accommodation is made.
+- First, to perform a main housing duty (s.193 Housing Act 1996 in England, s.75 Housing (Wales) Act 2014 in Wales) ensuring that suitable accommodation is available to an applicant until such time that an offer of a permanent home or longer-term private rented sector accommodation is made to the applicant.
 Your local authority will usually have arrangements with private landlords to provide an assured shorthold tenancy for this purpose.
 Once accepted the applicant has the same tenancy rights as any other assured shorthold tenant.
-However, if the landlord decides to evict them, the authority’s s193(2) duty is re-engaged unless the eviction is the tenant’s own fault (so becoming intentionally homeless).
+However, if the landlord decides to evict them, the authority’s main housing duty is re-engaged unless the eviction is the tenant’s own fault (so becoming intentionally homeless).

-When the authority is deciding whether a private rented sector offer is suitable, they must be satisfied that all ten factors in Article 3 Homelessness (Suitability of Accommodation) (England) Order 2012 have been complied with.
+In England, when the authority is deciding whether a private rented sector offer is suitable, they must be satisfied that all ten factors in Article 3 of the Homelessness (Suitability of Accommodation) (England) Order 2012 have been complied with.
 These relate to physical condition of the property and the suitability of the landlord.
+In Wales, the accommodation is required to be in reasonable physical condition, complies with all statutory requirements (safety etc) and the landlord must be a fit and proper person to act in the capacity of landlord.

 Some important points in respect of both uses of assured shorthold tenancies are: